 Copy and paste the podcast list to Column A in a new Google sheet.
 Since the list is separated by alphabetical page, you will need to get a virtual assistant to copy and paste the list 27 times (A-Z, #) in order to get a complete list.
 Or have them use Listly’s bulk URL processor to get all the data from each page in one click.

-Update the Google sheet settings so that anyone with the shareable link can view.
+Update the Google sheet settings so that anyone with the shareable link can view it.
 Run the Google Sheet through Phantombuster’s Domain Name Finder.

 - Spreadsheet URL: [shareable Google sheet URL]